josephlugo/SimpleFacebookAuth/README.md

 * Once the new Facebook app has been created, on your Facebook app dashboard, go to Settings:

-Site URL: Type the base URL of your website (Ex. http://www.mywebsite.com) App domains: Type the website domain (Ex. www.mywebsite.com)
+Site URL: Type the base URL of your website (Ex. http://www.mywebsite.com)

+App domains: Type the website domain (Ex. www.mywebsite.com)

 * Add new Product, select Facebook Login.

 Valid OAuth redirect URIs: Usually, two URLs must be provided:

-First one for the redirect login page, (Ex. http://www.mywebsite.com/Authenticated_User) the second one for the redirect page once user logged off (Ex. http://www.mywebsite.com/)
+First one for the redirect login page, (Ex. http://www.mywebsite.com/Authenticated_User) The second one for the redirect page once user logged off (Ex. http://www.mywebsite.com/)